rockthejvm/rockthejvm-site/src/content/articles/scala-3-given-and-using-clauses.md

 The problem we started with was pretty small, but it's also the easiest to lean into.
 Given/using clauses, in combination with extension methods &mdash; coming in another article &mdash; are a powerful cocktail of tools, which can be used for (among others):

-- type classes
+- Type classes
-- dependency injection
+- Dependency injection
-- contextual abstractions, i.e. ability to use code for some types but not for others
+- Contextual abstractions, i.e. ability to use code for some types but not for others
-- automatic type creation
+- Automatic type creation
-- type-level programming
+- Type-level programming

 We will explore lots of these problems and how given/using clauses + extension methods solve them as the blog evolves.